 Pear season is in full swing in California.
 Chocolate season is always in full swing in the family.
-Combine the two – you get a very chocolaty peary cake that you wish could stay in season for the longest time.
+I combined the two and received this very chocolate-ful pear-ful cake that I wished could stay in season for the longest time.
 If you love moist cakes, then you will love this cake.
-Treat pears as your bonus.
-Enjoy.
+Treat pears as your bonus, and a scrumptious one.

 2 cups water